 Value Meaning

 0 Ignore object

 1 Object as JPEG

 2 Object as embedded HTML.
 Only the HTML text between the <body> and </body> tags will be exported.
 Please note the hint on exporting limitations.

 Default 2

-XHTML.DrawingAsSVG: Specifies the format in which graphics are exported.
+XHTML.DrawingsAsSVG: Specifies the format in which chart objects are exported.